-After you’ve been in business a few years you look back.
+After you’ve been in business for a few years you look back.
 Suddenly everything is so obvious.
-Too bad all those things that seem so clear now, were not so clear then, when you were living through the early years of your startup.
+Too bad all those things that seem so clear now, were not so clear then when you were living through the early years of your startup.

 The longer I stay in business, the more I realize what I DON’T know.
 But let me share 3 lessons that could have saved me a lot of expense and time:

 (1) Offer smaller-ticket items that sell quickly.
 Consultants and service providers often make this mistake.
 They offer services that cost thousands of dollars, require a huge commitment from customers, and lengthen the sales cycle.
 Then their cash flow suffers.
 Instead, make it easy for customers to buy or hire you for something that doesn’t require a huge commitment.
 You need to prime the pump at first!

 Along those lines, here are some techniques that will help you do that — for both service providers and product companies:

 - Offer at least one smaller service that costs $100 to $300 — Prospective customers will want to “try you out.”
 They are testing you to see if they like working with you, how well you perform, etc. When you offer small ticket items, you give them that option to try you without a big risk.

 - Publicize firm prices — What’s with this thing professionals (and some product/solution companies) have for not listing prices?
 Listen, I know that big projects vary depending on circumstances and can’t always be nailed down.
 But there are smaller services where you can attach a firm price.
 Building a website may depend on too many variables to quote a firm price for every situation.
 But critiquing an existing website, or installing a new template, is fairly straight forward and you should be able to name a price.